Salt Monitoring Initiatives

 FOSC Advocates for More Responsible Salting Practices on Roadways

-FOSC recently shared our strong concerns about the excessive salting in the watershed with the Montgomery County Dept. of Transportation, the Dept. of Environmental Protection, and the State Highway Admin, which maintains the numbered roadways (University Blvd, Colesville Rd, Georgia Ave, Piney Branch, etc.) The letter is posted under the Advocacy tab, Letters and Testimony page.
+FOSC recently shared our strong concerns about the excessive salting in the watershed with the Montgomery County Dept. of Transportation, the Dept. of Environmental Protection, MD Dept. of the Environment, WSSC, and the State Highway Admin, which maintains the numbered roadways (University Blvd, Colesville Rd, Georgia Ave, Piney Branch, etc.) The letters and the responses are posted under the Advocacy tab, Letters and Testimony page.

 SaltWise Guidance